-In lossy scenario (figure 4a and b), the slice size 400 performs badly when compared with the slice size of 200 and adaptive (adaptive mechanism can reach a slice size as low as 150 bytes).
-But in no loss scenario (figure 4c), the slice size 200 performs badly when compared with the slice size of 400 and adaptive (adaptive mechanism can reach a slice size as high as 1500 bytes).
-These evaluations show the effectiveness of SSA as an ER mechanism and are also supported by the PSNR values given in table 5.
+200 bytes and the adaptive mechanisms (the latter can reach slice sizes as low as 150 bytes).
+But in the no loss scenario, slice size 200 performs badly when compared to 400 and adaptive (the adaptive mechanism can reach a slice size as high as 1500 bytes).
+These evaluations show the effective-ness of SSA as an ER mechanism and are also supported by the PSNR values given in table 4.

 In heterogeneous call scenarios (with one party on a 3G Link and the other one in the wired public Internet or a WLAN), the applicability of slice size adaptation gains significance.
 A media packet of 200 bytes adds 40 bytes (RTP/UDP/IP) of overhead when no header compression is used.
-Many of the available SIP-based VoIP products do not support header compression, nor do WLAN installations.
-This introduces significant overhead (16.67% for a slice size of 200 bytes) when small slice sizes are used.
-Furthermore, in a heterogenous call scenario, it is not possible to identify whether the packet loss occurs in 3G link or in public Internet; WLANs suffer from small packet sizes; and the public Internet introduces different loss patterns.
+Header compression is not applicable end-to-end and typically not supported in wireless SIP endpoints nor in WLAN installations.
+This introduces significant overhead when small slice sizes are used (17% for a slice size of 200 bytes).
+Also, WLAN performance suffers from small packet sizes.
+Finally, the public Internet introduces different loss patterns and congestion losses may need to be distinguished from error losses.
 These mixed scenarios are for further study.